phyloref/specification/specification.md

 # Phyloreference model

 Any definition that matches exactly zero or one node on any possible phylogeny meets the definition of a phyloreference.
 To allow for maximal flexibility, we do not put any constraints on how such a logical definition is constructed, stored or executed.
-We define certain classes of phyloreferences and provide an OWL-based definition of phyloreferences later in this document, but these do not limit the broadest possible definition of the term “phyloreference”.
+We define certain classes of phyloreferences and provide an OWL-based definition of phyloreferences later in this document, but these do not limit the broadest possible definition of the term "phyloreference".
 We anticipate new classes of phyloreferences will be discovered that cannot be expressed in OWL or that require custom software resolvers to be written.
-These will remain “phyloreferences” even if they do not fit any of the patterns defined in this document.
+These will remain "phyloreferences" even if they do not fit any of the patterns defined in this document.

 In order to allow phyloreferences to be resolved, however, we do need to place some constraints on the entities they may match.
 To this end, we require that: